Sheaves of modules on atomic sites and discrete representations of topological groups: Introduction

 \subsection{A more transparent description via Nakayama functor}

 Objects and the structure of the Serre quotient category $\C^{\op} \Mod /\C^{\op} \Mod^{\tor}$ are still mysterious for the purpose of application.
 One thus may ask for more explicit descriptions under certain special circumstances.
 We consider two types of categories equipped with suitable combinatorial structure.
 In particular, in the situation that $R$ is a field of characteristic 0, and that $\C^{\op}$ has the \textit{locally Noetherian} property (that is, the category $\C^{\op} \module$ of finitely generated $\C^{\op}$-modules over $R$ is abelian), one automatically obtains that the category $\mathrm{sh}(\BC, R)$ of ``finitely generated" objects in $\Sh(\BC, R)$ is equivalent to the Serre quotient $\C^{\op} \module / \C^{\op} \module^{\tor}$ formed by restricting to the categories of finitely generated objects.
 This quotient category already contains useful information which is of great interest to us; for example, all simple sheaves are contained in it.
-We then apply the strategy introduced in \cite{GLX} to establish the following result for quite a few infinite combinatorial categories $\C$ (including the category $\FI$ of finite sets and injections, the category $\VI$ of finite dimensional vector spaces over a finite field and linear injections, the category $\OI$ of finite linearly ordered sets and order-preserving injections, etc):
+We then apply the strategy and the \textit{Nakayama functor} introduced in \cite{GLX} (see also Subsection \ref{type ii cats}) to establish the following result for quite a few infinite combinatorial categories $\C$ (including the category $\FI$, the category $\VI$ of finite dimensional vector spaces over a finite field and linear injections, the category $\OI$ of finite linearly ordered sets and order-preserving injections, etc):

 \begin{theorem} Let $R$ be a field of characteristic 0, and let $\C^{\op}$ be a type II combinatorial category (see Subsection \ref{type ii cats}).
-Then the Nakayama functor induces the following equivalence:
+Then the Nakayama functor (see Subsection \ref{type ii cats}) induces the following equivalence:

 where $\C^{\op} \fdmod$ is the category of finite dimensional $\C^{\op}$-modules. \end{theorem}